Growth in solvable subgroups of GL_r(Z/pZ): Theorem

 We can drop the condition that $A=A^{-1}$ provided we replace occurrences of $A\cdot A \cdot A$ in the statement with $A_3$.
-Thm. \ref{t: ps} effectively reduces the study of growth in $GL_r(K)$ to the study of solvable sections in $GL_r(K)$.
+Thm. \ref{t: ps} effectively reduces the study of growth in $\GL_r(K)$ to the study of growth in solvable sections of $\GL_r(K)$.

 Next we reproduce \cite[Prop.
 105]{ps2} (including a proof for completeness):

 \begin{prop} Let $H$ be a finite group and $P$ a normal subgroup with $H/P$ solvable.
 If $F$ is a minimal subgroup such that $PF=H$ then $F$ is solvable. \end{prop} \begin{proof} Let $M$ be a maximal subgroup of $F$.
 If $M$ does not contain $F\cap P$ then $(F\cap P)M=F$ which implies $PM=PF=H$, a contradiction.
 Hence all maximal subgroups of $F$, and therefore $\Phi(F)$, the Frattini subgroup of $F$, contain $F\cap P$.
 But $\Phi(F)$ is nilpotent \cite[5.2.15]{robinson} and so $P\cap F$ is nilpotent.
 Now $F/F\cap P \cong PF/P = H/P$ is solvable; we conclude that $F$ is solvable. \end{proof}